CloudLoaderMC/CloudDocs/src/Contributing/Contributing.md

 Depending on your favorite IDE, there is a different set of recommended steps you have to follow to successfully set up a development environment.

 It's no small feat to completely set Cloud up from scratch, but thankfully, Forge has created a tool called ForgeGradle meant to help setup FML, but since Cloud was originally based on Forge, we can use it.
+Cloud also uses a fork of Fabric Loom, called *Cloud* Loom, to run

 ### Eclipse